LoZo2000/FloodPredictor/README.md

 # FloodPredictor
 ML model to predict the outcome of flood events based on their initial conditions in Houston, TX.
 Final assignment of the course "Machine Learning 2023-2024" at Politecnico di Milano.
-'main' file contains both the data analysis and the building steps of the model, while 'description' file describes the problem in details and the format of the training set.
+'description' file describes the problem in details and the format of the training set.
+'main' file contains the python code to perform EDA and build the prediction model.